|

 will feed throughout the day in the winter, but on those mild drizzly

 winter days, I used to love the first couple of hours of darkness.
-Voracious they

 might be, but chub always learn quickly and once you have caught a few